AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/introduction/understand-test-results.md

 * Customer-written
 * Adobe-written
-* Open source tool powered by Lighthouse from Google
+* Powered by Lighthouse from Google as an open source tool

     >[!NOTE]
     > Both Customer-written tests and Adobe-written tests are run in a containerized infrastructure designed for running these types of tests.